showdownjs/showdown/README.md

 ## Extensions

-Showdown allows additional functionality to be loaded via extensions.
+Showdown allows additional functionality to be loaded via extensions. (you can find a list of known showdown extensions [here](https://github.com/showdownjs/showdown/wiki/extensions))

 ### Client-side Extension Usage